dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/troubleshooting-the-packaging-process.md

 > The names of the additional log files typically correspond to WPP targets.
 You can review these targets by examining the *Microsoft.Web.Publishing.targets* file in the %PROGRAMFILES(x86)%\MSBuild\Microsoft\VisualStudio\v10.0\Web folder.

-If the contents of your web package aren&#x27;t what you expected, reviewing these files can be a useful way to identify at what point in the process things went wrong.
+If the contents of your web package aren't what you expected, reviewing these files can be a useful way to identify at what point in the process things went wrong.

 ## Conclusion